 Know Before You Grow: Applying Predictive Analytics to Your Branch Transformation Strategy

-Predictive analytics is playing an increasingly larger role in branching strategy, from understanding the network effect in an area and finding the locations that will give you the biggest impact to uncovering the product demand in your market.
+Predictive analytics is playing an increasingly larger role in credit union and community bank branching strategy, from understanding the network effect in an area and finding the locations that will give you the biggest impact to uncovering the product demand in your market.
 These artificial intelligence tools can give your financial institution a competitive edge and give you confidence in your decision-making process even as retail branching undergoes rapid changes.

 Using predictive analytics is different from traditional approaches to branch location strategy because instead of assuming that historical trends will continue, it relies on insights from complex machine learning models to balance a vast number of attributes and data points to forecast how a market will change going forward.

 We sat down with our market analysis partner, Steve Rymers, to discuss the impact that predictive analytics can have on branching strategy as well the work that goes into developing Momentum’s market studies.
 Steve is the Director of Applied Analytics for Financial Services at Pitney Bowes.